mentat-collective/mit-scheme-docker/mit-scheme/README.md

 - Run the Docker container with the ability to send graphics and rendered LaTeX out to an X11 server running on your host machine
-- Mount the directory where you run the script into the container, so you can access and load files from the repl
+- Mount the directory where you run the script into the container, so you can access and load files from the repl.
+The directory has the same name as the directory where you run the command, so that absolute paths you specify inside that directory will resolve correctly inside the container.
-- Give the Docker process running `mechanics` access to all of the memory on your machine
+- Give the Docker process running `mit-scheme` access to all of the memory on your machine

 ## X11 on Mac